 Meetings are held on the second Wednesday of each month, excluding December at the Johannesburg Observatory, 18A Gill Street, Observatory, Johannesburg, at 19:30.
 Visitors are welcome to attend all our meetings.
 The Centre has two medium-sized observatories housing four telescopes, and has the use of the 26.5-inch Innes Telescope.
 Viewing evenings which are open to the public are conducted on the Fridays when the Moon is nearest 1st and 3rd Quarter.

-Officers: Jerome Jooste (Chairman), Elizabeth Booth, Chris Curry, Gary Els, Andrew Flint, Felicity Johnson, Norman Leibowitz, Berry Nijeboer, Jess van Elferen, Neil Viljoen.
+Officers: Jerome Jooste (Chairman), Dave Blane, Gerhard Bloemhof, Chris Curry, Melvyn Hannibal, Felicity Johnson, Norman Leibowitz, Monica Loubser, Berry Nijeboer, Jess van Elferen, Frans van Nieuwkerk, Neil Viljoen.

 Address: PO Box 412323, Craighall, 2024

 Website: [ http://www.astronomyjhb.co.za ]

 Newsletter: Canopus (Jess van Elferen)

 [assajhb] General announcements for the Johannesburg Centre.
 Members are strongly advised to join this group, to obtain late-breaking announcements, e.g. extraordinary meetings, changes in planning, etc. To subscribe, send an e-mail to assajhb-subscribeyahoogroups.com